apudasm10/made-template-fau/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-### Capital Bikeshare: Rain or Shine, We'll Predict Your Ride
+### Climate Impact on Urban Mobility: Analyzing Bike-Sharing Demand

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. How do climate change (temperature, humidity, and wind speed) affect bike rentals?
+1. How does climate change (temperature, humidity, and wind speed) affect bike rentals?

 ## Description